RinitJain/Sem-6-LP2/Group-A/Assignment03/README.md

 ## Folder Structure

 ### `SelectionSort/`
-- Python implementation of Selection Sort using a greedy strategy.
+- C++ implementation of Selection Sort using a greedy strategy.
 - Example input and output.
 - Simple explanation in comments.